mvolkmann/blog/src/smalltalk/41-morphic.md

 sends `#color:` with the value `(Color red alpha: 0.2)` which replaces the value set in the `initialize` method.

+The following methods can be used to a `Morph` to a `LayoutMorph`.
+All but the first replace the `layoutSpec` with a new one.

+- `addMorph:`
+- `addMorph:fixedHeight:`
+- `addMorph:fixedWidth:`
+- `addMorph:proportionalHeight:`
+- `addMorph:proportionalWidth:`

+The `addMorphs:` method takes a collection of `Morphs` and adds each using the `addMorph:proportionalWidth:` method with a value of `1`.
+The `addMorphs:withProportionalWidth:` method is similar, but takes a collection of widths to use as the `proportionalWidth` of each submorph.

 ### Submorphs

 The `addMorph:` method defined in the `Morph` class